Seneca-Scholars/SS-Status-C6/status.md

 7/21 My group and I presented our table to Wajiw and our cohort.
 We discussed the CSS that I did because I wanted to find a way to rearrange the coloring of the zebra stripes to go from alternating columns to alternating rows.
 I figured out how to change the arrangment by using the tbody tag then specifying it by using the tr tag.
 After lunch I continued to work on more CSS concepts and added an active element to the table so that when you click on a cell from the table it blinks.
 Julieta and I also worked on deciding how to make the delete row button but we did not finish yet.

+7/22 During our morning meeting Wajiw talked to us about API's and how to fetch data from them.
+He showed us an example of this using a Harry Potter API and showed us how to use the fetch comman and promises to populate the data on our page.
+After lunch Jaime went into further detail about this during our labs.
+He gave the comparison of how an API is similar to a server.
+I also spent some time before work editing my table.
+I created a second delete row button so that users can choose to delete the top row of the table or the bottom row.